yaz008/TG-GPT-API/README.md

 pip install -r requirements.txt
 ```

+## Usage

+Running `src/main.py` file will create a server listening (be default) `50027` port

+It follows a very simple protocol:
+- message length in bytes is encoded into a string of length 16 and sent
+- the message itself is encoded and sent afterwards

+Connect your TCP client to the server to start using GPT

 ## License

 TG GPT API is a free, open-source software distributed under the [MIT License](LICENSE.txt)